George Gershwin: Recordings and film

 In 1934, in an effort to earn money to finance his planned folk opera, Gershwin hosted his own radio program titled Music by Gershwin.
 The show was broadcast on the NBC Blue Network from February to May and again in September through the final show on December 23, 1934.
 He presented his own work as well as the work of other composers.
 Recordings from this and other radio broadcasts include his Variations on I Got Rhythm, portions of the Concerto in F, and numerous songs from his musical comedies.
 He also recorded a run-through of his Second Rhapsody, conducting the orchestra and playing the piano solos.
 Gershwin recorded excerpts from Porgy and Bess with members of the original cast, conducting the orchestra from the keyboard; he even announced the selections and the names of the performers.
 In 1935, RCA Victor asked him to supervise recordings of highlights from Porgy and Bess; these were his last recordings.

-Victor Records issued a 5 record 12 inch 78 rpm Memorial Album (C-29) recorded from the RCA Magic Key program broadcast on July 10, 1938, over the NBC Radio Network.
+RCA Victor issued a 5 record 12-inch 78 rpm Memorial Album (C-29) recorded from the RCA Magic Key program broadcast on July 10, 1938, over the NBC Radio Network.
 It featured the Victor Salon Group conducted by Nathaniel Shilkret and singer Jane Froman.
 A 74-second newsreel film clip of Gershwin playing I Got Rhythm has survived, filmed at the opening of the Manhattan Theater (now The Ed Sullivan Theater) in August 1931.
 There are also silent home movies of Gershwin, some of them shot on Kodachrome color film stock, which have been featured in tributes to the composer.
 In addition, there is newsreel footage of Gershwin playing "Mademoiselle from New Rochelle" and "Strike Up the Band" on the piano during a Broadway rehearsal of the 1930 production of Strike Up the Band.
 In the mid-30s, "Strike Up The Band" was given to UCLA to be used as a football fight song, "Strike Up The Band for UCLA".
 The comedy team of Clark and McCullough are seen conversing with Gershwin, then singing as he plays.